How the Ketogenic Diet Affects Insulin Sensitivity and the Aging Process

 Dr. Attia decided to use himself as the laboratory lab, and it had incredible results.
 He decides to follow the ketogenic diet in order to see if he might improve his own overall health.

-If you decide to follow the ketogenic diet, the first thing you need to do is to get rid of the excess grains and sugar from your diet.
-In that way, you will teach your body on how to use fat for fuel.
+If we decide to follow the ketogenic diet, the first thing we need to do is to get rid of the excess grains and sugar from our diet.
+In that way, we will teach our body how to use fat for fuel.

-Usually, in order to starve the brain into ketosis, you need to restrict your carbs intake from 30 to 40 % on a daily basis with a suitable amount of protein.
+Usually, in order to starve the brain into ketosis, we need to restrict our carbs intake from 30 to 40 % on a daily basis with a suitable amount of protein.

-Exercise is also useful to jumpstart your engine which will burn fat.
-Regular exercise can improve the way your body uses fat stores for energy.
-Remember to consult your doctor before you make any changes in your usual diet.
+Exercise is also useful to jumpstart our engine which will burn fat.
+Regular exercise can improve the way our body uses fat stores for energy.
+Remember to consult a doctor before making any changes in the usual diet.